skip to main content

 Hawke’s Bay Regional Council values the contribution schools make to sustainability, and offer resources to enable you to provide education learning in the environment, about the environment, and for the environment.

-To enquire about any of these resources please contact our Community Engagement Coordinator, Sally Chandler
+To enquire further about any of the resources on this page, please contact our Community Engagement Advisor.

 The Clearing the Air kit has information about air quality in Hawke’s Bay, why winter air pollution happens, and most importantly, what we can all do at home to help.
 This online resource includes individual and class activities, and science experiments for Years 4 to 8.
 The presentation ‘Air Quality in the Bay – the particulate story’ is a valuable resource to show at Intermediate School Science Camps.